-Art History: BA; MA; Minor
+Art History: Minor; BA; MA

-Studio Arts: BA; BFA; MFA
+Studio Arts (Art Practices): Minor; BA; BFA; MFA

 Creating and studying works of art and visual images are the principal activities of the Department of Art and Art History.
 Included are creative work in studio areas, technical investigation, art history and research activities.
 The department covers a broad spectrum of professional interests in its instructional programs.
 Graduates of the program will come to understand the meaning, purpose, historical and cultural development of art objects and learn to appreciate the relationship of these objects to other humanistic disciplines such as literature and philosophy.